 After establishing fault in Wisconsin, the person found responsible for the crash will be required to cover all damages, which are typically handled through that person’s insurance company.
 Because fault must be established in the event of a Wisconsin car accident, many insurance companies advise all drivers to think about higher-than-required insurance coverages.

-If you’ve experienced a Wisconsin car accident and have questions about your insurance coverage, contact the Madison offices of Hupy and Abraham at 608-277-7777 or toll-free at 800-800-5678 for a free, no-obligaton consultation.
+If you’ve experienced a Wisconsin car accident and have questions about your insurance coverage, contact us online or call us directly at 608-277-7777 or toll-free at 800-800-5678 for a free, no-obligaton consultation.
 We would be pleased to send you a FREE copy of our book, The Ultimate Guide For Automobile Accident Victims.